dreamportdev/Osdev-Notes/04_Memory_Management/05_Heap_Allocation.md

 ## Introduction

 Welcome to the last layer of memory allocation, the heap, this is where usually the various alloc functions are implemented.
 This layer is usually built on top of the other layers of memory management (PMM and VMM), but a heap can be built on top of anything, even another heap!
-Since different imeplementations have different charactistics, they may be favoured for certain things.
+Since different implementations have different characteristics, they may be favoured for certain things.
 We will describe a way of building a heap allocator that is easy to understand, piece by piece.
 The final form will be a linked list.

 We'll focus on three things: allocating memory (`alloc()`), freeing memory (`free()`) and the data structure needed for those to work.

 ### To Avoid Confusion

 The term 'heap' has a few meanings, and if coming from a computer science course the first though might be the data structure (specialized tree).
-That can be used to implement a heap allocator (hence the name), but its not what we're talking about here.
+That can be used to implement a heap allocator (hence the name), but it's not what we're talking about here.

 This term when used in a memory management/osdev environment has a different meaning, and it usually refers to the code where memory is _dynamically allocated_ (`malloc()` and friends).